 Whether growing hybrid teas, shrub roses, climbers, old fashioned heirlooms, or even the tiniest of the miniature roses, gardeners know this is the month they all come into bloom.
 Some might say it is a cruel twist of floral fate to have all this excess in one month.
 For the gardener who possesses heirloom roses that bloom only once in the summer, these few weeks are cherished.
 For the gardener who values versatility at the back of the border, this is the month when the shrub roses begin their season-long flower display.
 And for the hybrid tea aficionado, June most certainly is high season.
 Even though most hybrid teas will bloom throughout the summer, nothing can match the power of their June flowers.

-The allure of roses is a universal one — and certainly not restricted to gardeners alone!
-This queen of flowers has played a major role in poetry, religion, art, and literature; music, medicine, fashion design, perfume, and home decoration — even in cuisine.
-It is an ancient flower, grown for thousands of years throughout Asia and the Orient before it ever made an appearance in the Western world.
+The allure of roses is a universal one—and certainly not restricted to gardeners alone!
+This queen of flowers has played a major role in poetry, religion, art, and literature; music, medicine, fashion design, perfume, and home decoration—even in cuisine.
+It is an ancient flower, grown for thousands of years throughout Asia before it ever made an appearance in the Western world.

 To bring order to the wild world of roses, the American Rose Society has classified all roses into two major categories: old garden roses (sometimes called antique or heirloom roses) and modern roses.
 The old roses are those that were cultivated in distinct classes prior to 1867, and the modern roses are those that followed.
 The year 1867 is an important one in rose history, since it marks the debut of the hybrid tea rose.

 Unfortunately, one of the characteristics most closely associated with roses, fragrance, was hybridized out of the modern roses in favor of flower color and shape.
-It is felt that roses exude seven basic fragrances: rose, nasturtium, violet, apple, lemon, clove, and tea.
+Roses have been said to exude seven basic fragrances: rose, nasturtium, violet, apple, lemon, clove, and tea.
 The antique roses typify the "classic" rose fragrance since, of the seven scents, they possess the rose scent in most cases.
 What a disappointment to bend to smell a gorgeous rose only to find it has no scent!
 Hybridizers are recognizing once again the value of fragrance, pressured in part by consumer demand.
 Rose experts have commented that roses release their most intense fragrance when the blossoms are half open.
 In the morning, while a slight touch of dewy moisture lingers on the petals, the warming effect of early sun will encourage the release of fragrant oils from the petals and, occasionally, the leaves.
 Hot sun, rain, wind, and high humidity work against fragrance.